rdeneau/formation-fsharp/en/fsharp-training-01-bases.md

 👍 Pros:
 → no cyclic dependencies
 → faster and more predictable compilation
-→ code easier de reason about
+→ code easier to reason about

 ☝️ Cons:
 → need more coding discipline